 Ethical clothing companies make an effort to ensure that each worker along their supply chain earns a living wage, works on a reasonable schedule, and in a safe environment.
 They also ensure that factories do not use forced labor or child labor.

 You have an essential role to play in promoting ethical fashion.
 Shopping ethically requires more effort than the usual shopping style.
-In the list below are some tips to guide you towards seeking out an ethically made and environmentally friendly wardrobe.
+Below are some tips to guide you toward seeking an ethically made and environmentally friendly wardrobe.

 If you desire occasional diversity in your wardrobe, consider renting clothes rather than buying new ones.

 Clothing swaps are also a great way to keep clothes in circulation after the original owner tires of them.
-Keeping clothes in circulation until they reach their end-of-use means that factories do not have to produce new items at breakneck speed.
+Keeping that pair of jeans and old coat in circulation until it reaches its end-of-use means that factories do not have to produce new items at breakneck speed.